How to get a family Thanksgiving dinner for free this year - NewsBreak

 All of your family’s favorite sides are also expected to cost more to get on the table, but that doesn’t have to be the case.

-You can get the majority of what you need for a Thanksgiving meal free again this year, thanks to Ibotta .Crews continue to battle fire at Evergreen Recycle
+You can get the majority of what you need for Thanksgiving meal free again this year, thanks to Ibotta .I-435 ramp to I-70 in Wyandotte County to close Wednesday

 If you haven’t heard of Ibotta , it’s a cash-back app that you download to your phone or as a browser extension on your computer.
 After creating an account, users can browse offers at hundreds of retailers nationwide.